 It is crucial that the information from the vision assessment process is then used to bring about positive practical change for you.
 After the assessment has been completed an easy to understand report is written, explaining any ophthalmic terminology and practical strategies for daily living, mobility, communication and aids and adaptations.
 With your agreement, this can be shared with those involved in your care and support.

-There are a number of Bridge to Vision Services throughout the UK.
-We develop partnerships with local authorities, health, social care, education, optometry and others throughout the UK to ensure that people with a learning disability or other complex needs (such as autism/dementia or stroke) have access and support which will help them through the eye care journey.
+There are Bridge to Vision Services in Ayrshire and Fife.
+We develop partnerships with local authorities, health, social care, education, optometry and others to ensure that people with a learning disability or other complex needs (such as autism/dementia or stroke) have access and support which will help them through the eye care journey.

 You or your carer/support staff can access the service via RNIB.
-Please contact us and we can advise if there is a Bridge to Vision Service in your area.
 Please note that there may be a cost associated with this service.